-The 2018 Guide to Debt Management Companies – Chapter 2
+The 2022 Guide to Debt Management Plans – Chapter 3

 Ever wondered how a debt management plan works or how to go about starting one?
-Here’s all you need to know on one single page from Cashfloat – a responsible payday loans direct lender.
+Here’s all you need to know on one single page from Cashfloat.

-Cashfloat.co.uk has put together a comprehensive guide to debt help solutions in the UK.
-As a responsible lender, we like to keep our customers educated and informed so that they can manage their finances effectively.
-In this article, we will discuss how a debt management plan supplied by debt management companies in the UK work.
+In our 2021 guide to debt management plans, Cashfloat.co.uk has put together a comprehensive guide to debt management plans.
+As a responsible short term loans lender, we like to keep our customers educated and informed so that they can manage their finances effectively.
+In this article, we will explain the basics of how a debt management plan works.

 What is a Debt Management Plan?

 A debt management plan (DMP) is an informal agreement that someone who owes money makes with their creditors.
 If they are struggling to make repayments, under a DMP they will agree to pay back what they owe under conditions which they can meet more easily.

 A debt management plan allows you to pay off your debts in a series of instalments and at a reduced rate.
 They are suitable for people who are struggling to meet the repayment conditions that they originally agreed to when they first borrowed money, but could pay smaller amounts.
 Monthly payments are reduced and additional charges and interest are often suspended, so that the amount owed does not continue to spiral upwards.
 A debt management plan can help you to clear your debts in an orderly way and this could help you to avoid being taken to court.